jrmysvr/py_zero_rover/gpio/README.md

 Additionally, there is a keyboard handler which reads keyboard presses and can be used over ssh.

 ## Installation
-python3 -m pip install gpiozero, adafruit_mma8451
+python3 -m pip install gpiozero

 ## Running
 _Run a demo_
-> python3 gpio/rover.py --demo
+> python3 rover.py --demo

 _Run the rover controller_
-> python3 main.py
+> python3 rover.py